input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 For most of the year 2022, we, the GHC DevX team at IOG, have been working on implementing a JavaScript backend for GHC, based on GHCJS.
 It has just been [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into the master branch on November 30th, 2022.
-This post should answer most of the questions you may have about this backend.
+In this post, we describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and what's left to do.
+We hope this post will answer most of the questions you may have about the backend and look forward to the community response.

 [Skip to build instructions for the impatient](#build)